Spuds/Elk-GeoIP/install-readme.txt

 o This mod makes use of the GeoLite data created by MaxMind, available from [url=href=http://www.maxmind.com/]MaxMind[/url] which is released under an OPEN DATA LICENSE.

 [color=blue][b][size=12pt][u]Introduction[/u][/size][/b][/color]
 This modification adds the ability to determine the latitude & longitude of a member given their IP address.
 This is commonly referred to as geolocation.
-The mod makes use of geoip capabilities of the nginx webserver.
+The mod makes use of geoip capabilities of the webserver (Nginx or Apache) but they must have the geoIP module installed or compiled in their code.
+It does not require the php extension.

 In some instances the IP address will not be found in the installed database, or will have incomplete data.
 In this case the mod will make use of secondary sources to gather information.